Gastroesophageal reflux disease: Babies

 Babies may see relief with smaller, more frequent feedings, more frequent burping during feedings, holding the baby in an upright position 30 minutes after feeding, keeping the baby's head elevated while laying on the back, removing milk and soy from the mother's diet or feeding the baby milk protein-free formula.
-They may also be treated with medicines such as ranitidine or proton pump inhibitors.
-Proton pump inhibitors however have not been found to be effective in this population and there is a lack of evidence for safety.
-The role of an Occupational Therapist with an infant with GERD includes positioning during and after feeding.
-One technique used is called “the log roll technique” which is practiced when changing an infant's clothing or diapers.
+They may also be treated with medicines such as PPIs or H2 receptor blockers.
+PPIs, however, have not been found to be effective in this population and there is a lack of evidence for safety.

+The role of an occupational therapist with an infant with GERD includes positioning during and after feeding.
+One technique used is called the log-roll technique, which is practiced when changing an infant's clothing or diapers.
 Placing an infant on their back while having their legs lifted is not recommended since it causes the acid to flow back up the esophagus.
 Instead, the occupational therapist would suggest rolling the child on the side, keeping the shoulders and hips aligned to avoid acid rising up the baby's esophagus.
 Another technique used is feeding the baby on their side with an upright position instead of lying flat on their back.
-The final positioning technique used for infants is to keep them on their tummy or upright for 20 minutes after feeding.
+The final positioning technique used for infants is to keep them on their stomach or upright for 20 minutes after feeding.